https://graduate.earth.miami.edu/index.html

 Oral Presentation

-A strict graduation requirement for the completion of the M.P.S. degree is an oral presentation.
+An oral presentation is a strict graduation requirement for the completion of the M.P.S. degree.
 Oral presentations should be no longer than 20 minutes in length (includes time for Q&A from the committee and other attendees), should include a visual component (e.g., PowerPoint, Prezi, etc.), and may not be scheduled until all committee members have edited at least one draft of the internship report.
-Additionally, the PowerPoint (or equivalent) must be reviewed and edited by the Committee Chair, and all committee members must be invited to the presentation, to attend either in person or virtually (e.g., Zoom, GoToMeeting, etc.).
+Additionally, the PowerPoint (or equivalent) must be reviewed and edited by the Committee Chair, and all committee members must be invited to attend the presentation in person or virtually (e.g., Zoom, Microsoft Teams, etc.).

 Dual-Degree J.D./M.P.S.
 Students

-The student’s total work in the joint program, whether related to courses, seminars, or an individual research project at the School of Law or the Rosenstiel School, must result in a substantial, written analysis (publishable quality) of marine law, policy, or related scientific issues.
-Students may use their required upper-class research paper, or law review, at the School of Law to fulfill the Final Report requirement.
+The student’s cumulative independent work in the joint program, whether related to courses, seminars, or an individual research project at the School of Law or the Rosenstiel School, must result in a substantial, written analysis (publishable quality) of marine law, policy, or related scientific issues.
+Students may use their required upper-class research paper or law review at the School of Law to fulfill the Final Report requirement.
 Thus, J.D./M.P.S. students are expected to form a committee and submit the J.D.
-Commitment of Committee Form, take and pass four Comprehensive Exams, and submit a relevant report from a legal internship or a paper published in their law journal that is vetted and approved by all committee members.
-J.D./M.P.S. students must include a signed title sheet (following the final report template) and Report Availability Agreement with their Final Report.
-J.D./M.P.S. students are exempt from submitting a project proposal, and delivering an oral presentation, unless a presentation is requested by the student’s committee.
+Commitment of Committee Form, take and pass four (4) Comprehensive Exams, and submit a relevant report from a legal internship or a paper published in their law journal that is vetted and approved by all committee members.
+J.D./M.P.S. students must include a signed title sheet (following the Final Report templates) and a Report Availability Agreement with their Final Report.
+J.D./M.P.S. students are exempt from submitting a project proposal and delivering an oral presentation unless a presentation is requested by the student’s committee.
+More information is available in the M.P.S.
+Student Handbook and Dual-Degree J.D./M.P.S.
+Track Checklist.

 Conference Attendance

 Though not mandatory, M.P.S. students are strongly encouraged to attend a scientific conference during their academic residency at the Rosenstiel School.
-Attendance must be approved by the student’s Academic Advisor and/or their Committee Chair.
+Attendance must be approved by the student’s Committee Chair and/or their Academic Advisor.

 Graduation

 J.D./M.P.S. students can only apply to graduate from the UM School of Law via CaneLink.
-J.D./M.P.S. students must email the M.P.S.
-Office of their intent to graduate and indicate the semester for graduation.
+J.D./M.P.S. students must then email the M.P.S.
+Office of their intent to graduate during the graduation application period and indicate the semester for graduation.
+J.D./M.P.S. students must apply to graduate from both the School of Law and the Rosenstiel School during the same semester.

 All M.P.S. students, regardless of track, must follow the policies, procedures, instructions, and deadlines listed in the M.P.S.
 Student Handbook and M.P.S.
 Program Checklist for successful clearance by the M.P.S.
 Office.
 Students who fail to complete all degree requirements will not be cleared for graduation.
-Clearance delays will postpone the release of a student’s degree/diploma.
+Clearance delays will postpone the release of a student’s degree and diploma.

 Master of Science (M.S.)
 Program